 You’re not alone

-Financial vulnerability and financial stress are mainstream problems across people from all household incomes, with the 41% of Canadians ‘Extremely Vulnerable’ or ‘Financially Vulnerable’ (with financial resilience scores of under 50.01) as of February 2024.
+Financial vulnerability and financial stress are mainstream problems across people from all household incomes, with 43% of households ‘Extremely Vulnerable’ or ‘Financially Vulnerable’ with a financial resilience score of 0 to 50 based on the Institute’s robust,

 This is a journey, and even small changes can make a difference.
 It is often hard to make complex life and financial trade-off decisions, particularly for people facing financial hardship or barriers.
 Recognizing challenges you may face is an important first step towards strengthening your financial and overall resilience as best you can.

-Your financial resilience can change as you experience
+Your financial health and resilience can change as you experience

 planned and unplanned life events.